![]() |

 |

 Pickens County was Cherokee Indian Territory until the American Revolution.
 The Cherokees sided with the British, suffered defeat, and surrendered their South Carolina lands.
-This former Cherokee territory was included in the Ninety-Six Judicial District.
+This former Cherokee territory was included in the Ninety-Six District.
 In 1791, the state legislature established Washington District, a judicial area composed of present-day Greenville, Anderson, Pickens, and Oconee counties, at that time composed of Greenville and Pendleton counties.
-Streets for the courthouse town of Pickensville (near present-day Easley) were laid off, and soon a cluster of buildings arose that perhaps included a large wooden hotel, which served as a stagecoach stop.
-In 1798, Washington District was divided into Greenville and Pendleton Districts.
-Pickensville was the district seat for the Pendleton District, which included what eventually became Anderson, Oconee, and Pickens counties.
-A new courthouse was erected at Pendleton to accommodate the Court of General Sessions and Common Pleas, and soon thereafter Pickensville began to decline for a while until it was renamed to Easley.
-In Pendleton District (county) Pickensville was granted a US Post Office on April 1, 1795, and its first Postmaster was Mr. William Gunn.
+Streets for the court house town of Pickensville (near present-day Easley) were laid off, and soon a cluster of buildings arose that perhaps included a large wooden hotel, which served as a stagecoach stop.
+In 1798, Washington District was abolished, and the territory was divided into Greenville District and Pendleton District.
+In the new Pendleton District, which included what eventually became Anderson, Oconee, and Pickens counties, the town of Pickensville was now just another town.
+In 1826, the Pendleton District (county) was abolished and Pickensville was now in the new county of Pickens District (county).
+Soon thereafter Pickensville began to decline for a while until it was renamed to Easley.
+In the Washington District, Pickensville was granted a U.S. Post Office on April 1, 1795, and its first Postmaster was Mr. William Gunn.
+In 1798, Pickensville was now in Pendleton District.
 In 1826, Pendleton District (county) was abolished and Pickensville was then in Pickens District (county).
-On October 11, 1875, the US Post Office Department officially changed the name of Pickensville to Easley, with Postmaster J. Riley Glazener.
-This PO has been in continuous operation since inception in 1795. |
+On October 11, 1875, the Post Office Department officially changed the name of Pickensville to Easley, with Postmaster J. Riley Glazener.
+This Post Office has been in continuous operation since inception in 1795. |

 ![]() |